Julie Raque Adams: 2010

 In 2010, Adams chose to run for the House seat vacated by retired District 32 Representative Scott Brinkman.
 The Republican Primary was held on May 18, 2010, and was a race between Adams and fellow Republican Jimmy Yancy.
 Adams won with 57.76% of the vote.

-In the General Election, held on November 2, 2010, Adams faced off against Democratic nominee Nellie Stallings and Libertarian candidate Matthew Linker.
+In the general election held on November 2, 2010, Adams faced off against Democratic nominee Nellie Stallings and Libertarian candidate Matthew Linker.
 Adams easily won the election with 62.9% of the vote.

 Adams was sworn into her first term as a Representative on January 1, 2011.

 2012

 In the 2012 Republican primary for District 32 heald on May 22, 2012, Adams ran unopposed.
 The General Election, held on November 6, 2012, saw Adams running unopposed, and saw her winning all 16,038 votes cast.
 Not a single vote was cast for any write-in candidate.

 Tenure

-Statewide Smoking Ban
+Statewide smoking ban

 In 2014, Adams co-sponsored House Bill 173 (HB173), which would have banned smoking in public places, as well as in indoor workplaces.
 Adams sponsored the bill with Democratic Representative Susan Westrom of Lexington.
 In response to the bill passing the House Committee on Health and Wellness, Adams stated: "We cannot continue to allow smoking in the workplace.
 It hurts productivity, increases health care costs and makes us less attractive to new businesses.